 Although the Residential Tenancies Act does not clearly state that utilities are not rent, it is possible to apply to the Landlord and Tenant Board for an order to terminate a tenancy if the tenant defaults or refuses to pay his or her portion of the electricity or other utility cost.
-The board may find that such non-payment constitutes substantial interference with the landlord's lawful right and may terminate the tenancy unless the tenant resumes the obligation to pay utilities, and/or pays the landlord for losses incurred during the breach of contract.
-The landlord may later have to file a claim in Small Claims Court to attempt collection of these utility-related losses.
+The Board may find that such non-payment constitutes substantial interference with the landlord's lawful right and may terminate the tenancy unless the tenant resumes the obligation to pay utilities, and/or pays the landlord for losses incurred during the breach of contract.